NVlabs/condensa/README.md

 bash run_all_tests.sh -v
 ```

+## Documentation

+Documentation for Condensa Lite is available [here](https://nvlabs.github.io/condensa/lite).
+Please also check out the original [Condensa paper](https://arxiv.org/abs/1911.02497) for a detailed
+description of Condensa's motivation, features, and performance results.

 ## Contributing

 We appreciate all contributions, including bug fixes, new features and documentation, and additional tutorials.
 You can initiate